 ITALIAN 310-0 Reading Italian Literature Introduction to principal genres of Italian literature in historical and cultural context from the Middle Ages to the present.
 Authors include Dante, Boccaccio, Goldoni, Leopardi, Verga, Pirandello, Levi, and Montale.
-Prerequisite: 1 200level course in Italian, equivalent proficiency, or consent of instructor.
+Prerequisite: 1 200-level course in Italian or equivalent proficiency.